manrajgrover/algorithms-js/docs/README.md

 ##### Returns

-- `Number`  Sum of two sequential numbers until the length of num
+- `Array`  Array of numbers in fibonacci sequence up to the length of num